 - Adding this many heat pumps to the electrical grid will therefore significantly increase electrical demand

-- Combining ground source heat pumps with load shifting, smart controls and time of use tariffs can positively effect the grid at times of overgeneration
+- Combining ground source heat pumps with load shifting, smart controls and time of use tariffs can positively affect the grid at times of overgeneration

 - Ground source heat pumps offer the lowest running costs because of their high efficiencies and the least grid impact because they can be run day or night